How to maximize your tax refund

 • SSA benefit statement or letter with your SSN

-ALERT: If SSN card states Not Valid for Employment, then the SSN is not valid for Earned Income Tax Credit.
+ALERT: If SSN card states Not Valid for Employment, then the SSN is not valid for the Earned Income Tax Credit.

+What is an ITIN?
 The IRS issues ITINs to nonresidents and others living in the U.S. who are required to file a tax return but who are not eligible to obtain SSNs.
 An ITIN is a nine-digit number that begins with the number 9.

 • Acquisition or abandonment of property (1099-A)